 This unique castellated style lighthouse was handcrafted from the Blacksod granite on which it sits – in the heart of Mayo’s active Gaeltacht (Irish-speaking region).

-This 150-year-old lighthouse sits at the end of Blacksod’s working pier, where the catch of the day will always include wild Atlantic lobster.
-The area boasts jaw dropping scenery and offers sanctuary for Irish whales & dolphins under supervision of the Irish Whale & Dolphin Group.
+A 150-year-old lighthouse, it sits resolute at the end of Blacksod’s working pier, where the catch of the day will always include wild Atlantic lobster.
+The area boasts jaw-dropping scenery and offers sanctuary for Irish whales and dolphins under the dedicated supervision of the Irish Whale & Dolphin Group.

 The lighthouse has been crucial to the survival of the area through its sea safety design and alternative uses as Blacksod’s resident post office and weather station.
 Learn more with a guided tour of Blacksod Bay’s majestic guardian.

 A quick history

 The lighthouse was built from the red granite beneath it, giving it a unique colour and style

 Blacksod Lighthouse was built to complement its neighbouring Black Rock Lighthouse

 The lighthouse shines red to the North-East, warning of danger over Doobeg Point to ensure vessels pass safely into Blacksod Bay from the north